Originating in South Tyrol, Northern Italy, the Hugo is an elderflower cocktail is popular throughout Italy, Germany and Switzerland.

 Cucumber Appetizer Bites from Peter’s Food Adventures – a light, gluten free bite.

-Pour over the elderflower syrup, then the sparkling wine and sprinkling water.
+- Pour over the elderflower syrup, then the prosecco and sparkling water.